 Hooks and slices – a hidden issue

-If you struggle with a hook or a slice, you will undoubtably miss wedge shots left and right.
-But there is a further issue, an open or closed club face alters the club loft too.
-This make controlling your wedge distances even hard.
+If you struggle with a hook or a slice, you will undoubtedly miss wedge shots left and right.
+But there is a further issue, an open or closed clubface alters the club loft too.
+This makes controlling your wedge distances even hard.

 By adapting your ball position (forward and back) and weight distribution you can start to play around with your trajectory control.